3mdeb/talos-op-build/README.md

 Buildroot/op-build supports both native and cross-compilation - it will automatically download and build an appropriate toolchain as part of the build process, so you don't need to worry about setting up a cross-compiler.
-Cross-compiling from a x86-64 host is officially supported.
+Compiling from an OpenPOWER host is officially supported.

-### Dependencies for *64-bit* Ubuntu/Debian systems
+### Dependencies for 64-bit little endian Debian systems

-1. Install Ubuntu (>= 14.04) or Debian (>= 7.5) 64-bit.
+1. Install Debian (>= 9.0).
-2. Enable Universe (Ubuntu only):

-        sudo apt-get install software-properties-common
-        sudo add-apt-repository universe
-3. Install the packages necessary for the build:
+2. Install the packages necessary for the build:

         sudo apt-get install cscope ctags libz-dev libexpat-dev \
           python language-pack-en texinfo \